sumanthrshivu/Asp.Net-Core/DIServiceTypes&ExceptionsHandling.md

 ### Add Transient
 * When we register a type as Transient, every time a new instance is created.
 Transient creates new instance for every service/ controller as well as for every request and every user.
 * use this when it is Light weight and stateless services.

+---

+# ASP.NET Core Error Handling
+* An ExceptionFilterAttribute is used to collect unhandled exceptions.
+You can register it as a global filter, and it will function as a global exception handler.
+Another option is to use a custom middleware designed to do nothing but catch unhandled exceptions.
+* To handle exceptions and display user friendly messages, we need to install Microsoft.AspNetCore.Diagnostics NuGet package and add middleware in the Configure() method.
+If you are using Visual Studio templates to create ASP.NET Core application then this package might be already installed.
+If not then you can add Microsoft.AspNetCore.Diagnostics package via NuGet manager.
+### The Microsoft.AspNetCore.Diagnostics package includes following extension methods to handle exceptions in different scenario:
+* **UseDeveloperExceptionPage**:The UseDeveloperExceptionPage extension method adds middleware into the request pipeline which displays developer friendly exception detail page.
+This helps developers in tracing errors that occur during development phase.
+* As this middleware displays sensitive information, it is advisable to add it only in development environment.
+*  **UseExceptionHandler**: In MVC Core application, we might want some other controller to handle all exceptions and display custom user friendly error messages.
+The UseExceptionHandler extension method allows us to configure custom error handling route.
+This is useful when an application runs under production environment.